MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Supplementary Analysis

-Due to space limitations, generalization experiments on other datasets, such as DiagramQG, are discussed in~\Cref{ge}.
-The case study and complete process for solving the \msp\ task is outlined in~\Cref{processing}, and the prompts for all agents are provided in~\Cref{prompts}.
+Due to space limitations, generalization experiments on other datasets, such as DiagramQG~\cite{zhang2025diagram}, are discussed in Appendix D. The case study and complete process of MAPS is outlined in Appendix E, and the prompts for agents are provided in Appendix F.